wileyalt/kissanime_dl/README.md

 	Forces a history to be written with the given episodes.
 	This is good for manually setting files you don't want to download when updating

+—-openload
+	Puts priority to using openload as host.

 --help: Prints help
 ```